september, 2025

 Regional initiatives such as the ASEAN Passive Cooling Strategies (PCS) Roadmap are providing a valuable foundation for aligning approaches across countries.
 At the same time, organizations like the UNEP Cool Coalition, Climateworks, the World Bank, National Institute of Urban Affairs (NIUA), and CEEW, are working with governments and communities to integrate cooling and resilience into planning, policy, and financing frameworks.
 These efforts underscore the importance of inclusive, multi-level governance and partnerships in building urban heat resilience that not only reduces risks but also advances equity and sustainable development.

-This Asia-Pacific Climate Change Adaptation Forum session will highlight the role of governance and partnerships in moving from pilots to systemic action.
+This session will highlight the role of governance and partnerships in moving from pilots to systemic action.
 It will showcase emerging regional frameworks, explore how cross-institutional coordination is driving the sustainable cooling in India and the region, and discuss how partnerships can support the implementation of passive cooling and heat resilience while promoting equity, gender inclusion, and community resilience.

 • Highlight governance approaches and partnership models that enable long-term implementation of cooling and heat resilience strategies.